Momoko Kobori

-Momoko Kobori (小堀 桃子, Kobori Momoko) is a Japanese female tennis player.
+Momoko Kobori (小堀 桃子, Kobori Momoko) is a Japanese tennis player.

-She has career-high WTA rankings of world No. 226 in singles, achieved on 22 April 2019, and No. 95 in doubles, set on 3 November 2025.
+She has career-high WTA rankings of world No. 226 in singles, achieved on 22 April 2019, and No. 89 in doubles, achieved on 30 March 2026.

-She has won two singles titles and 21 doubles titles on the ITF Circuit.
+She has won four singles titles and 27 doubles titles on the ITF Circuit.

 Career

 Kobori made her WTA Tour main-draw debut at the 2017 Japan Women's Open, after receiving a wildcard alongside Erina Hayashi into the doubles tournament.

+Teaming up with Peangtarn Plipuech, she reached the finals at the 2025 Hong Kong Tennis Open, losing to Jiang Xinyu and Wang Yafan, and the 2026 Guadalajara Open, losing to Cristina Bucșa and Nicole Melichar-Martinez.